Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Introduction

-\paragraph{Related Literature.} The literature on spatio-temporal causal inference remains sparse due to the challenges of confounding and interference across space and time \citep{wang2021causal}.
-One exception is \cite{christiansen2022toward}, which proposes a latent spatial model to adjust confounders that vary across time or space, but not both.
-The model assumes a specific graphical model among different locations, specifying how treatment, outcome, and latent confounders are causally related.
-In contrast, we extend the spatio-temporal causal inference framework of \cite{papadogeorgou2022causal}, which avoids structured interference assumptions and allows for arbitrary spatial spillover and temporal carryover effects.
+\paragraph*{Related Literature.} The literature on spatio-temporal causal inference remains sparse due to the challenges of complex confounding and interference across both space and time \citep{wang2021causal}.
+Only a few studies consider causal heterogeneity in such settings.
+For example, \cite{christiansen2022toward} proposes a latent spatial model to adjust for confounders that vary across either time or space, but not both, while assuming a specific graphical structure. \cite{zhang2023spatiotemporal} introduces a spatially interrupted time-series design to estimate heterogeneous treatment effects, while \cite{pmlr-v213-jerzak23a} explores heterogeneity by incorporating image-based moderators to capture geographic variation in randomized controlled trials.
+In contrast, building on \cite{papadogeorgou2022causal}, we develop a methodology to estimate heterogeneous treatment effects while accounting for arbitrary spatial spillover and temporal carryover effects.
+In addition, under our framework, moderators can be either spatial or spatio-temporal variables.

-To our knowledge, \cite{zhang2023spatiotemporal} is the only study that provides a method for estimating heterogeneous treatment effects with spatio-temporal data.
-Their approach leverages a spatially interrupted time-series design to assess the causal effect of a fixed intervention implemented during a specific time period.
-The authors examine the heterogeneity of the treatment effect across a finite number of spatial units with varying attributes.
-In contrast, we consider a different setting, in which the treatment and outcome follow spatial point processes and the moderator is either spatial or spatio-temporal variables.

-Existing work on spatial causal inference relies on design-based inference with randomized experiments \citep[e.g.,][]{wang2020design} or imposes structures on the patterns of spatial spillover effects \citep[e.g.,][]{bardaka2018causal,kolak2020spatial,zigler2013model,papadogeorgou2019causal, barkley2020causal,tchetgen2021auto, giffin2023generalized}.
-Instead, our methodology can be applied to both experimental and observational studies without making any assumptions about the structure of spillover effects.
-This is possible because we view spatio-temporal data as a time series of spatial data.
+A greater number of studies focus on spatial causal inference problems but without the temporal dimension.
+These works rely on design-based inference with randomized experiments \citep[e.g.,][]{wang2020design} or impose structures on the patterns of spatial spillover effects \citep[e.g.,][]{papadogeorgou2019causal, tchetgen2021auto, giffin2023generalized}.
+Unlike these studies, we leverage the temporal dimension to avoid structural assumptions about spillover and carryover effects under both experimental and observational settings.